vicinityh2020/vicinity-agent/docs/ADAPTER.md

 ## Discovery of Adapter objects

-One of the most important responsibilities of Client node is ability to describe, what objects are contained.
+One of the most important responsibilities of Client node is ability to describe, what objects are exposed to VICINITY.
 This is the responsibility of Adapter.
 Adapter must be able to provide the **list of object descriptions** that are exposed to VICINITY.
-Objects are described in **VICINITY common thing description** format.
+Objects are described in [**VICINITY common thing description**](TD.md) format.

 For this purpose, Adapter **must** implement the service: